yichunzhao/jdbc-postgres/README.md

 ### Exception Handling

-There is only SQLException in JDBC.
+The SQLException is the only exception for the JDBC.
 It is too general to handle.

 So, may re-pack it into your own exceptions, having an error code and/or into a specific exception.

 Repacking them into Runtime exceptions, and handle them in a higher layer, rather than handling them anywhere.

-If you leak a SQLException, then you have to pollut your method signature; and leaving the invokers concerns.
+If you leak a SQLException, then you have to pollute your method signature; and leaving the invokers concerns.

 So a better way may be re-pack SQLException in a Runtime exception and with an error code.